Roy A. Young

 In September 1927, President Coolidge appointed Young as governor of the Federal Reserve Board in Washington, DC, and Young served as chairman during the stock market crash of 1929 and the early days of the Great Depression.
 During his Board tenure, Young focused on strengthening the banking system as opposed to influencing monetary policy.
 He considered the issuance of currency, rediscounting, the settlement of international transactions, and other more traditional banking activities the primary responsibilities of the Federal Reserve.
 He was less concerned with bringing about changes that would affect the economic environment.

 In 1930, Young accepted the position of president of the Boston Fed, receiving a yearly salary of about $30,000.
 He served until 1942, when he resigned to become president and later chairman of the board of Merchants National Bank in Boston.
 Later, Young joined the board of directors of American Woolen Company, becoming chairman of the board in 1954.

-Young was active in the Algonquin Club in Boston as well as the Eastern Yacht Club in Marblehead and the Cosmos Yacht Club in Washington, D.C.
-He died in 1960, in Chestnut Hill, Mass.
+Young was active in the Algonquin Club in Boston as well as the Eastern Yacht Club in Marblehead and the Cosmos Yacht Club in Washington, DC.
+He died in 1960, in Chestnut Hill, Massachusetts.
 He was married to Amy Goodridge Bosson and had two daughters.